 I also spent some of my time in Helsinki taking street portraits for Elle magazine in the UK and found everyone so friendly (and super stylish).
 The lady below had a vintage 1960’s Marimekko dress – a classic vintage Finnish brand who still create arresting textile designs today.

-I also loved the individuality of lots of girls I met – I really enjoyed this ladies’ kooky market style
+I also loved the individuality of lots of girls I met – I really enjoyed this ladies’ kooky style

 More Finnish posts to come soon anyway – Finnish design, vintage children’s book illustrators, architect Alvar Aalto’s house and getting lost in forests…